Maternal Mortality

 Maternal mortality in Minnesota

-The Minnesota Department of Health’s maternal mortality review committee (MMRC) reviewed 48 pregnancy-associated deaths in Minnesota that occurred during 2017-2018.
-Pregnancy-associated death is a death that occurs during pregnancy or within one year of termination of pregnancy irrespective of cause.
-The findings of the review committee and recommendations can be found in Minnesota’s first maternal mortality report.
-This report also includes demographic information and characteristics of pregnancy- associated deaths of Minnesotans, summarizes the causes of deaths, and factors contributing to these deaths.
+The Minnesota Department of Health’s maternal mortality review committee (MMRC) reviews cases of pregnancy-associated deaths of Minnesota residents.
+Pregnancy-associated death is a death that occurs during pregnancy or within one year after the end of a pregnancy irrespective of cause.
+The data and recommendations of the review committee can be found in Minnesota’s Maternal Mortality Report.
+This report includes demographic information and characteristics of pregnancy-associated deaths of Minnesotans and summarizes the leading causes and contributing factors of pregnancy-associated deaths.

 Recommendations from review of pregnancy-associated deaths

-To learn more, review recommendations found in the Minnesota Maternal Mortality Report: Reporting for 2017-19 (PDF).
-Updated maternal mortality data from the Minnesota maternal mortality review is now available on pregnancy-associated deaths occurring from 2017-2019.
-This updated data builds upon the Minnesota maternal mortality report 2017-18, with the aim of further developing recommendations for action in the realm of maternal health.
-Use the original report’s data as a guide to better understand these findings.
+To learn more, review recommendations found in the Minnesota Maternal Mortality Update Reporting for 2017-19 (PDF).
+Updated maternal mortality data from the Minnesota maternal mortality review is now available on pregnancy-associated deaths occurring from 2017-2021.
+This report brings together five years of case data and recommendations.
 The recommendations from the previous report are still applicable.
-The release of the new update, adds more actionable recommendations for the state to address pregnancy-associated deaths.
+The release of the new update adds more actionable recommendations for the state to address pregnancy-associated deaths.

 - Minnesota Maternal Mortality Report: Reporting for 2017-2019 (PDF)